How to Make Cornmeal Mush (It's Easy)

 - Cook over medium heat, stirring constantly, until mixture thickens and boils.

 - Once it begins to boil, reduce the heat to low.
-This should take about 10 minutes.
+Continue cooking for 10 minutes.
+As you cook, the your mixture will become smoother in texture as the corn absorbs the water.

-You can also place a dollop of jam in it, raisins or even chopped apples.
-Don't just stop there though as you can add cinnamon, or nutmeg would also add to the variations of this healthy breakfast cereal.
+You can also place a dollop of jam, raisins or even chopped apples in it.
+Don't stop there though, adding cinnamon or nutmeg would also add to the variations of this healthy breakfast cereal.
+Any flavorings or additions that you might use for oatmeal can be used here.

 This is good wholesome food and a great way to start any day.
 Nothing artificial in there.